 2020 posed a whole variety of unprecedented challenges for companies and individuals alike.
-In the face of a global pandemic, forest fires, and political unrest, it is easy to forget a major albeit less “tangible” danger: 2020 was a record-breaking year for data lost due to breaches as well as the sheer numbers of cyber-attacks that took place.
-Here we present the most alarming cybersecurity statistics of 2020 and past years.
-We also take a look at the challenges and implications for companies in 2021 and the years to come.
+In the face of a global pandemic, forest fires, and political unrest, it is easy to forget a major albeit less “tangible” danger: 2020 was a record-breaking year for data lost due to breaches as well as the sheer numbers of cyber-attacks.
+Here we present the most alarming cybersecurity statistics and also take a look at the challenges and implications for companies in the years to come.

 Poor State of Cybersecurity Readiness

 Despite all the warnings and high-profile breaches, the state of readiness for most companies when it comes to cybersecurity is abysmal:

 - nearly 80% of senior IT employees and security leaders believe their companies lack sufficient protection against cyber-attacks despite increased IT security investments made in 2020